Come help us celebrate automotive history!

 November of 1896 British motoring changed with the passage of the "Locomotives on the Highway Act" - it raised the speed limit for "light locomotives' from 4 mph to 14 mph and abolished the requirement to be proceeded by 'a man on foot with a red flag.'
 In celebration of the Act being passed, the Emancipation Run was established.
 The celebration became an annual event as vehicles travelled from London to Brighton, England and is known as the London to Brighton Run.
 The celebration is symbolized by the burning of the red flag at the tour's start.
 This tour is celebrated to this day.
 More on Wikipedia.

 The celebratory tradition continues as "we bring a bit of Olde England to Iowa."
 The Annual Red Flag Horseless Carriage Tour from New London, Iowa to Brighton, Iowa is a 4-day event for any 1- or 2-cyclinder, steam,or electric antique vehicles, including motorcycles up to 1915).
-A second group of vehicles consisting 4-cyclinder, steam,or electric antique vehicles and motorcycles has also been added up to 1927.
+A second group of vehicles which includes any vehicle with more than two cylinders up to and including 1927 and any steam or electric vehicle or motorcycle through 1927 has been added.

 Each year an exciting event is planning to include a tour of the scenic Iowa countryside.
 Enjoy small town hospitality and help foster an understanding and appreciation of vintage automobiles!